 There are two key roles in the TSS process:

-• Haulier: the organisation responsible for ensuring your movement to NI is authorised before the goods arrive at the frontier.
-(This may be performed by a freight forwarder or carrier.)
+• Haulier: the organisation responsible for ensuring your movement to NI is authorised before the goods arrive at the frontier (this may be performed by a freight forwarder or carrier)

-• To lodge a transit declaration
+• To submit a transit declaration

 What you need to do before you start moving goods